I wish I knew how many times I have said, “Use your feelings.” Several times every single week I either write or say that phrase.

-When you push your feelings down as a child in order to cope with an environment which cannot tolerate them (Childhood Emotional Neglect), you grow up lacking access to your emotions.
-A large part of the process of healing involves breaking down the wall between yourself and your feelings, and welcoming them.
+When you push your feelings down as a child in order to cope with an environment that cannot tolerate them (Childhood Emotional Neglect), you grow up lacking access to your emotions.
+A large part of the process of healing involves breaking down the wall between yourself and your feelings and welcoming them.

 But what if many of those old feelings are painful?
 What if the process is so painful that it’s too hard to let the wall down?
 What if you lack the skills needed to cope with the pain because no one ever taught you?

 Next week’s article will be about Level 2: Long-Term Resolving.
 So check back!